These are my step by step instructions on how to make a proper cup of tea (using British teabags). No fancy teacups here, just mugs.

 Let the tea steep for about 3 to 5 minutes; the longer you leave it, the stronger it will be.
 Now it’s time to pour.

-and enjoy with a biscuit or two.
-Now you know how to make a “proper” cup of tea!
+Now, enjoy with a biscuit or two, and delight in the fact that you know how to make a proper cup of tea!

 Basically, “to blether” means to chat–a lot.